The adrenal glands are two small triangle-shaped glands in the upper abdomen. One gland is located on top of each kidney.

 - Diabetes mellitus (high blood sugar) caused by the adrenal gland making too much cortisol

-- Glucocorticoid medicines such as prednisone, dexamethasone, and others
+- Glucocorticoid medicines such as prednisone, methylprednisolone, dexamethasone, and hydrocortisone

 - Excessive or unwanted hair in women (hirsutism)